hyperledger-labs/blockchain-carbon-accounting/hardhat/docs/using-the-contracts.md

 ## Installation and use

-After cloning this repository, navigate to the `net-emissions-token-network` directory, and run `npm install`
+After cloning this repository, navigate to the `hardhat` directory, and run `npm install`

 ## Testing with Hardhat

 [Hardhat](https://hardhat.org/) is an Ethereum development and testing environment which is great for deploying and testing the contracts locally.
-Again from the `net-emissions-token-network` directory:
+Again from the `hardhat` directory:

 - To see all commands, run `npx hardhat`
 - To compile, run `npx hardhat compile`